Our verdict

 The Hoka Trail Code GTX is 100% watertight!
 Hiking in wet conditions is not a problem for this Hoka boot at all.

 In the video below, we perform a smoke-pumping machine test to see if the smoke passes through the material.
-As you can see, not even a tiny streak of vapor is coming out of the Trail Code.
+As you can see, not even a tiny streak of vapour is coming out of the Trail Code.
 That's why it gets the lowest score for breathability - 1 out of 5.

 We recommend this boot for colder months as it is going to get pretty toasty in summer.
 You can see from our microscope shots that the toebox material is super tightly woven.